…you don’t want to be caught on the wrong side…

-“It’s funny,” Jason observed, “when you’re a kid, your parents and teachers and all the other adults are always telling you to not lie and to be honest.
+The irony struck Jason.
+“It’s funny,” he began, “when you’re a kid, your parents and teachers and all the other adults are always telling you to not lie and to be honest and all that.
 But when it comes down to it, you do what you have to get by, even if it means lying, and everybody is fine with it.”

 “They should teach that on Sesame Street,” Christine joked.

-“And you know what else is bothering me,” Jason continued.
-“Even if I did find a good job, how do I know that place won’t get bought out, and then they start firing people and making new rules and all the other bullshit that’s happening now at my current job.
-No way out.”
+“Yeah,” Jason agreed.
+“And you know what else is bothering me?
+Even if I did find a good job, how do I know that place won’t get bought out?
+And then they start firing people and making new rules and all the other bullshit that’s happening now at my current job.
+Feels like there’s no way out.”

-“At least you’re still working,” Christine said optimistically.
+“At least you’re still working,” Christine reminded optimistically.
 “No need to grab the first thing that comes along.”

-“Sure.”
-They got up and started walking up the concrete path that crossed the middle length of the park.
-Christine linked her fingers into Jason’s and their hands held onto each other.
-They walked along and approached a fountain to their right.
+“I was thinking the same thing.”
+They got up and started walking.
+Christine intertwined her fingers into Jason’s and their hands held onto each other as they went up the middle concrete path toward the north end of the park.
+They walked along then approached a fountain on their right.
 About two dozen jets of water shot up from the flat, square sectioned concrete.
 The water came up to just above Jason’s eye level then flowed back down in a foamy stream.
 Children in soaked T-shirts and shorts ran in and out of the water in front of watchful adults.
-“Looks fun,” Christine commented as they stopped to watch.

-“Yeah,” Jason agreed.
-While watching the flock of children he looked into the sun sparkled mist and saw glints of color.
-He thought back to when he was younger and all the long carefree summer days spent at backyard swimming pools or hanging out at the beach.
+“Yeah,” Jason said.
+He watched the flock of playing children then looked into the sun sparkled mist and saw glints of color.
+He thought back to when he was younger and all the long carefree summer days spent running through sprinklers, swimming in backyard pools, or hanging out at the beach.
 “Wouldn’t mind being a kid again,” he said partly to himself.

-fountain.
+A mother holding an infant emerged from the ring of adults and carried her child into the fountain.
 She cupped her hand into one of the founts and then gently applied the water onto her child while the playing children tried not to bump into her.
 Jason looked upon the scene while still feeling preoccupied, then noticed Christine watching the playing children intently.

-“I saw Randy the other day,” Jason said.
+“I saw Randy the other day,” Jason brought up.

 “So how’s he doing?”